abby-doorknob/Blackjack-Java/README.md

 # Blackjack

 ## Project Background
 This was my final project for my CS&141 class I took at Olympic College with Professor Adrian Veliz.
 I created the game Blackjack that has a betting mechanic against an "opponent".
+Created in Geany

 ## Overview
 Within this repository contains a folder called Blackjack.
 In this folder is my project, Blackjack.java, as well as other classes Blackjack.java is dependent on to run and compile.
 These classes include the Clear.java, Opponent.java, and Player.java files.
 Included is also a savegame.txt file which contains information from the last game the user exited (if they decided to save their game).